elevenrax/CreditCardEvaluator/README.md

 # Credit Card Number Evaluator

-A simple Java (gradle) project to determine if Credit Card Numbers are valid.
+A simple Java project to determine if Credit Card Numbers are valid.

 ## Definition